 The O'Reilly Factor - 04/19/2013, a family of criminals goes on a reign of terror.
 Brothers Tamerlan and Dzhokhar Tsarnaev set off bombs at the Boston Marathon, disabling people, disfiguring people, killing people, even children!
 They then went on the run, leading to more death and destruction.
 Dzhokhar ran over Tamerlan in order to get away from the cops, brother betraying brother, and Tamerlan dies.
 No honor.
 The surrounding area is put on lockdown as people hide in their homes, scared to leave, mass transit and businesses shut down, everything is frozen in fear, unprecedented... their mother?
 A shoplifter.

-In 2013, video game developer Time Gate Studios, best known for Section 8 and Aliens Colonial Marines, filed for chapter 11 bankruptcy protection.
+In 2013, video game developer Time Gate Studios, best known for Section 8 and Aliens: Colonial Marines, filed for Chapter 11 bankruptcy protection (later converted to a Chapter 7).
 They have creditors asking for $10 million and $50 to companies such as Southpeak Interactive, Epic Games, Agora Games and DJ 2 Entertainment.
 They also owe a local pizza restaurant £34.80.